How to Automatically Backup your WordPress Blog

 Once you set it up, all the backups will be automatically done by the Automatic WordPress Backup plugin.
 But for your peace of mind you can also trigger manual backups.
 In my case, I will do a manual backup after I publish this post just to be safe.

-All the backups will be saved on Amazon Simple Storage Service – Amazon S3, which will give you a highly scalable, reliable, fast, inexpensive data storage infrastructure for about $1/month (this price is for about 1GB storage and 1GB transfer).
+All the backups will be saved on Amazon Simple Storage Service – Amazon S3, which will give you a highly scalable, reliable, fast, inexpensive data storage infrastructure for about $30/month (this price is for about 1TB storage).

 But let’s see how quick and easy you can set up the Automatic WordPress Backup plugin in just 3 steps.
 You will also need an Amazon S3 account, but this will also be covered in the tutorial.